 What are the Symptoms of allergic conjunctivitis ?

 Redness, excessive itching, muddy colour of the eyes, ropy discharge from the eye, excessive watering.

 What causes allergy in the eye?

 The allergic response is based on the patient’s immune system.
-Patients prone to allergic disorder related to skin, lungs are more likely to develop allergic conjunctivitis.
+Patients who are prone to allergic disorder related to skin, lungs are more prone to develop allergic conjunctivitis.

 My doctor has prescribed steroid drops, should I be worried?

 Steroid drops are regularly prescribed to decrease inflammation and bring rapid relief.
 A short course of treatment is usually given to the patients.
 These drops should never be used without consulting with your ophthalmologist.

 Anti-allergic eye drops and tear supplements can be used for prolonged periods.

 My child has severe itching, watering and ropy discharge every spring/summer season.